julianpistorius/tysons_r_rstudio_tutorial/jetstream_rstudio_tutorial.md

 rm *.deb
 ```

-## Starting RStudio-Server and checknig status
+## Starting RStudio-Server and checking status

 RStudio should now be running on your VM.
 In the SSH Terminal you can query to see if RStudio-Server is running